eth-cscs/production/data_science/tensorflow/README.md

 # Tensorflow

 This document gives a quick introduction how to get a first test program in TensorFlow running.

-## Supported Systems
-TensorFlow has only been tested on Piz Daint.

-## Load TensorFlow Module

-As an example we use TensorFlow 0.11.0, for but other versions of TensorFlow might be available on the system.
-Use `module list` to get an overview.
+All instructions have been tested on Piz Daint only.
+As an example we use TensorFlow 0.11.0 but other versions might be available on the system.
+Use `module avail` to get an overview.

+## Loading the Module

+To use TensorFlow on Piz Daint you have to load the corresponding module:

 ```
 module load daint-gpu